|Digital Silver||Album Gold||

 How long does it take to receive my images?

-The average for a wedding, is 4 to 8 weeks.
-For a portrait shoot this is generally about 1-2 weeks.
-This is do to the fact that I analyse and edit all images myself.
-Sometimes it can take a lot less time depending on the time of year and the amount of work I have undertaken.
+The average for a wedding can be up to 8 weeks.
+This is due to the fact that I analyse and hand edit all images myself.
+Sometimes it can take less time depending on the time of year and the amount of work I have undertaken.
 My philosophy is that the editing is just as, if not more important as the actual documentation and the final images take time to craft and produce.

 What and where have you studied?

-I'm constantly learning and studying and In the past couple of years I have made an effort to learn as much as I possibly can.
-Technology and techniques change all the time and its important to keep up to date.
-I've been lucky enough to study with Damian Lovegrove, Vance Duxbury and have read and studied lots from Ben Long and Chris Orwig.
-I've also a massive fan of Creative Live and love the work of Kirsten Lewis and Tyler Wirkin.
+I'm constantly learning and studying and In the past couple of years, I have made an effort to learn as much as I possibly can from as many different specialists and professionals.
+Technology, techniques and trends change all the time and its important to keep up to date and keep my finger on the pulse.
+I've been lucky enough to study with Canon Explorer of Light Representative Roberto Valenzuela in 2017 in Frankfurt and Reknown Headshot Photographer Peter Hurley in London, Wedding photographer Damian Lovegrove amongst others.

 Why should we use you for our event?

-Well, not only will you be getting an incredibly enthusiastic ...... and some say slightly mad photographer, but I'm also fully insured and a member of the Guild of Professional Photographers.
-I've also won a few awards........... and not just for darts, taking pictures as well.
+Well, not only will you be getting an incredibly enthusiastic ...... and some say slightly mad photographer, but I'm also a fully qualified member of the Guild of Photographers.
+I've also won a few national awards........... and not just for darts and singing, taking photographs too!
+If you choose me to capture your wedding.